carnuare/service-chain-wizard/readme.md

 # service-chain-wizard for iTop
-This NodeJS app takes a yaml file and imports the configuration into iTop's database.
+This NodeJS/Electron app takes a yaml file and imports the configuration into iTop's database.

+## Local run

 To run the tool make sure you have node installed in your system.
 In the root folder run:

     $ npm install
-    $ node app.js [path/to/file.yaml]
+    $ npm start

+## Build release

+Choose the one that suits you:

+    $ npm run package-mac
+    $ npm run package-win
+    $ npm run package-linux

+Then got o release-builds and run the executable file.